stassa/louise/README.md

 In summary, there are four steps to running the example: a) start Louise; b) edit the configuration file to select `tiny_kinship.pl` as the experiment file;
 c) load the experiment file into memory; d) run a learning query.
-These four steps are discussed in detail below.
+These four steps are described in detail below.

- 1. Start the project:
+ 1. Consult the project's load file into Swi-Prolog to load necessary files into
+    memory:

     In a graphical environment: